Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint30/index.md

 ## What we did last week

-- feat: Measure look up preview is different than expected
+- feature: Measure look up preview is different than expected
-- feat: Remove a published dataset
+- feature: Remove a published dataset
-- chore: Make migrations run on deploy
+- task: Make migrations run on deploy
-- chore: Design table sort (cancelling a selected sort)
+- task: Design table sort (cancelling a selected sort)
-- chore: Onboard second cohort of publishers
+- task: Onboard second cohort of publishers
-- chore: Plan consumer recruitment for end-to-end mvp beta testing
+- task: Plan consumer recruitment for end-to-end mvp beta testing
-- chore: Gather user scenarios for using pivot tables and hierarchies
+- task: Gather user scenarios for using pivot tables and hierarchies
-- chore: Determine whether we need to retain existing cube ID format, and how and when we will generate cube IDs
+- task: Determine whether we need to retain existing cube ID format, and how and when we will generate cube IDs
 - fix: Related links not included in translation status logic
 - fix: Stale translations exports should be marked as such
 - fix: Change link on translation export should go straight to change name for dimensions